bem-site/bem-method/method/solved-problems/solved-problems.en.md

 </div>
 ```

-In this case, the CSS can be formatted with cascades.
+In this case, the CSS can be formatted with nested selectors.
 To do this, you only need to extend the rules already written for `.item`:

 ```css
 .item